tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 ### What is I2P?
-I2P (known as the Invisible Internet Project - founded in 2003) is a low-latency network layer that runs on a distributed network of computers on a global network infrastructure.
+I2P (known as the Invisible Internet Project - founded in 2003) is a low-latency network layer that runs on a distributed network of computers across the globe.
 It is primarily built into applications such as email, Internet Relay Chat (IRC) and file sharing [[6]].
-It works by automatically making each client in the network a node through which data and traffic is routed.
-The nodes that run support the network layer are responsible for providing encrypted, one-way connections to and from other computers within the network.
+It works by automatically making each client in the network a node; through which data and traffic is routed.
+These nodes are responsible for providing encrypted, one-way connections to and from other computers within the network.

 ### How does it Work?
 I2P is an enclosed network that runs within the Internet